 More than 40 were killed.
 Most are remembered on memorials in the Free Church and St. Jude's.

 The Role of Honour in the Free Church records 21 names, 3 of whom died after the end of hostilities from wounds sustained, together with details of their rank, regiment and place and date of death.
 More personal accounts of each of the 21 have been documented by members of the Free Church and can be read here.

-The Role of Honour in the church of St Jude on the Hill includes less detail of the individuals, but lists 46 names.
+The Role of Honour in the church of St Jude on the Hill records the Fallen of WW1.
 There is an additional memorial commemorating Lieutenant John Raphael of the King’s Royal Rifle Corps who died of

 wounds received on June 7th at the Battle of Messines Ridge aged 35.
 Raphael had been contemporary of the Reverend Basil Bourchier, the first vicar of St. Jude's, at Merchant Taylors’ School.
 There is a remarkable story of how Raphael's mother's ashes were secretly buried along side his grave.